rocketvalidator/docs-rocketvalidator/docs/faqs.md

 ## How long are reports stored?

-We store the results of your validations for a limited time, depending on your subscription plan.
+Reports are stored for actively subscribed users for a limited time, depending on your subscription plan.
 See the [pricing](https://rocketvalidator.com/pricing) table.
+Once your subscription expires, reports are automatically deleted - you need an active subscription to keep your reports stored.

 ## Can I share reports with other people?